 220 Laurier Avenue West, Suite 1550

-It is the responsibility of the candidate to ensure that these documents are received at CBIE by the deadline.
-All supporting documentation may be submitted in English or in French, but pre-selected candidates that submitted supporting documents in French will be required to provide English translations by April 28, 2014.
+It is the responsibility of the candidate to ensure that the documents are received at CBIE by the deadline.
+All supporting documentation may be submitted in English or in French, but pre-selected candidates that submitted supporting documents in French will be required to provide English translations by April 13, 2017.

-The following documents must be sent by mail:
+Three copies of the following documents (one original and two photocopies) must be sent by mail:

-Artwork samples for applicants in fine arts, music and architecture required are as follows (applicants in the history or theory of art, of music, or of architecture are not required to submit samples):
+Applicants in fine arts, music and architecture are required to submit artwork samples as follows (applicants in the history or theory of art, of music, or of architecture are not required to submit samples):

 It is strongly recommended that the applicant collect all the required supporting documents in sealed envelopes and send them to CBIE in one package by a method that provides confirmation of its delivery, such as a courier service or registered mail.

-If the applicant is unable to collect all the required supporting documents in one package, the applicant must ensure that their referees and institution(s) submit the documents directly to CBIE by the deadline.
+If the applicant is unable to collect all the required supporting documents in one package, the applicant must ensure that their referees and institution(s) submit the documents directly to CBIE.

 CBIE is unable to acknowledge receipt, by letter or telephone, but questions can be addressed to firstname.lastname@example.org.

-A pre-selection committee consisting of five members including two representatives from the Chinese Embassy in Canada, two representatives from the Canadian academic community and one representative from the Government of Canada will nominate a list of candidates to the CSC for approval and placement in Chinese institutions.
+A pre-selection committee, consisting of six members including one representative from the Government of Canada, one representative from the Chinese Embassy in Canada, two experts invited by the Government of Canada and two experts invited by the Chinese Embassy in Canada, will nominate a list of candidates to the CSC for approval and placement at Chinese institutions.

-The final selection of scholarship recipients is made by the China Scholarship Council.
+The final selection of scholarship recipients is made by the CSC.

-All recommendations of the Selection Committee and decisions made by the host countries are final.
+All recommendations of the Canadian scholarship selection committee and decisions made by China are final.
 There is no appeal process.

-The Selection Committee is not able to provide feedback for unsuccessful candidates.
+The selection committee does not provide feedback to unsuccessful candidates.
 Applications submitted directly to the Embassy of the People’s Republic of China in Canada will not be considered.

-These scholarships are subject to the availability of funding.
+These scholarships are subject to the availability of funds.

 The Canada-China Scholars’ Exchange Program (CCSEP) is based on reciprocal agreements between the Government of Canada and the Government of the People’s Republic of China.